Abraham190137/OrgaonidTracker/README.md

 - **optimize_rotations.m**: This file re-runs process_rot_data_speed on a specified .json data file, and saves the updated tracker data to a new .json data file.
 This allows you to play with the rotation optimizer parameters without re-running the tracker.
 - **ExportJSONAsCSV.m** - Reads a .json data file and exports the organoid positions and rotations to a .csv file, which can be easily imported to Excel.
 - **ReplayTrackingJSON.m** - Visualizes the organoid tracking data stored in .json file.
 Replays the specified video, adding bounding boxes based on the data in the .json file.
 Useful for reviewing tracking data.

+This line has been added to the README as a test